fusioncharts/dev_centre_docs/getting-started/vuejs/install-using-vuejs.md

 * Can render charts using a **JSON/XML** URL or props array binding.
 * Auto-updates the chart object when the data source is modified.

 In this article, we will show you how you can download and install the `Vue-FusionCharts` component and all the other dependencies on your system.
-You can use FusionCharts in your Vue project using any of the two modes given below:
+You can install FusionCharts in your Vue project using any of the two modes given below:

 ## Choose your mode of installation: